dunmatt/shrtnr/README.md

 TODO
 (also, see the test cases)

-## Simpler String Shortening Crates
+## Simpler String Shortening Solutions
 * shorten-url
 * tico
 * others? (if you know of more feel free to send a PR that updates this readme!)